kimmobrunfeldt/howto-everything/install-algo-vpn-to-digitalocean.md

 * laptop
 * phone

+### Save the secrets

+1. Save the output banner which contains the passwords etc to 1password

+    This is needed for possibly updating users later.

-You can optionally save the configs to e.g. 1password. `zip -r algo-configs.zip configs` and save the zip file to 1password.
-If you lose the keys, you can always reinstall the server.
+2. You can optionally save the configs to e.g. 1password. `zip -r algo-configs.zip configs` and save the zip file to 1password

+    Needed for easy reconfiguration of a device.
+Optional, because if you lose the keys, you can always reinstall the server.

 ## Install clients